GPU Image Processing for XIMEA xiQ cameras with USB-3.0 interface

 • Low latency output to monitor via OpenGL

-• Fast image processing for the whole pipeline
+• Fast image processing at very high fps

 • Realtime image processing for multiple camera systems